 One of the ships in the Fleet vs. the Borg was the Bozeman from "Cause and Effect."

-And when the Borg Queen asks Data when the last time he had sexual intercourse was, his answer dates back to TNG's second episode "The Naked Now."
+When the Borg Queen asks Data when the last time he had sexual intercourse was, his answer (including Data's comment that's he's "fully functional" and "programmed in multiple techniques") dates back to TNG's second episode "The Naked Now."
 (On a side note, this means that he never had sex with Jenna D'Sora in the episode "In Theory.")

 The holonovel Picard runs in order to access a Tommy Gun is The Big Goodbye.
 This callback is especially apt as the plot of that episode is not only the first ever Holodeck malfunction, but also features a character being maimed with a hologramatic gun.
 In this case, the safeties were deliberately turned off to achieve the same effect.

 Worf's "Perhaps today is a good day to die!'' is a call-back to a few Klingon episodes.